 Warercolor pencils, also known as aquarelle pencils or water-soluble pencils, are so named because they have a water-soluble binder in their core.
 This means that you can use water as a solvent to blend the pencil on the paper surface.
 They can be used either dry or wet.
 Their cores are hard compared to the other two types of pencils.
 This means when they are used dry, they do not cover the paper as completely, and they do not layer or burnish well.
 However, when using a light application and then going over it with water, it blends the pencil marks and spreads the pigment, creating a watercolor-like effect.
 Many colored pencil artists use this as a base, called “under-painting”, and then draw on top of it using oil or wax based pencils.
 These pencils also come in both artist and student grades.

 Although pastel pencils are not “technically” colored pencils, many do consider them to be, and even use them in conjunction with traditional wax-based pencils.
 Pastel pencils are made of a narrow pigmented core encased in a wooden shaft, just like other colored pencils.
-However, they are not considered to be colored pencils due to the fact that they do not have a wax or oil based binder in their core.
+However, they are not considered to be true “colored pencils” due to the fact that they do not have a wax or oil based binder in their core.
 Instead, the core binder is usually made from gum arabic or methylcellulose.
-They are also available in artist and student grades.
+They are also available in artist and student grades, just like traditional colored pencils.
 Artist grade pencils have more pigment and less binder which makes the core softer and produces more vibrant colors.
 Student grade pencils have more binder and less pigment, which makes the core harder but the colors are less vibrant.

 They are used when a pastel artist wants to achieve more detail and have more control, and they are also less messy than traditional pastel sticks.
 The disadvantage is that pastel smears very easily, and must be fixed to the paper to prevent it from coming off of the paper.
 Pastel pencils also do not blend together as well as regular colored pencils.
 However, since they are more opaque, they can cover the surface faster and more easily than wax based pencils.

 Since it was mentioned above, I would be doing a disservice without briefly discussing colored graphite.
 As with pastel pencils, tinted graphite is not considered to be a colored pencil because its binder is not oil or wax.
 Usually the binder is clay or gum.
 They are not very common, and only a few companies make them.
+DerWent GraphTint is the most well known.
 The colors are usually dull earth tones.
 Graphite pencils of any kind do not work well with colored pencils.
 They are best used on their own.

 - Virtual Instructor: Oil-Based vs Wax-Based Colored Pencils